- 11.4 in

 - A Texas Green Jay flock consists of a breeding pair, the current year's nestlings, and one-year-old, non-breeding jays from the previous year's nest.
 The one-year-olds defend the territory, which aids the parents, but they are ejected from the family flock soon after the current year's nestlings have fledged.

 - In Colombia, the Green Jay retains offspring for several years, and those young help the parents raise more chicks.

 - The oldest recorded Green Jay was at least 11 years, 7 months old, and lived in Texas.

 In Texas, uses open woodland and brushy mesquite thickets.
 In rest of range found in humid forests.

 - Pale greenish white with dark spots near large end.

 - Condition at Hatching

 Flimsy open cup of thorny twigs, lined with fine roots, vine stems, moss, and dry grass.

-The Green Jay's range has been expanding in Texas, and populations increased between 1966 and 2014, according to the North American Breeding Bird Survey.
+The Green Jay's range has been expanding in Texas, and populations increased between 1966 and 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 2 million, with 4% living in the U.S., and 40% in Mexico.
-The species rates an 11 out of 20 on the Continental Concern Score and is not on the 2014 State of the Birds Watch List.
+The species rates an 11 out of 20 on the Continental Concern Score and is not on the 2016 State of North America's Birds' Watch List.